earlfogel/food/README.md

 Spoon onto cookie sheets, and press down with a fork.

 Bake at 350 F about 10 minutes.

-## Cinnamon Cookies

-3 eggs<br/>
-1 cup brown sugar<br/>
-3/4 cup oil<br/>
-2 3/4 cup flour<br/>
-1 tbsp baking powder<br/>
-1/2 tsp baking soda<br/>
-cinnamon and sugar<br/>

-Cream eggs, sugar and oil, then add flour mixed with baking powder and soda.
-Let stand 1/2 hour.
-Tie in circles, then dip in mixed cinnamon and sugar.

-Place on greased cookie sheet and bake at 350 F for 10 minutes.

 ## Oatmeal Cookies (Mrs Dodd)